 The boulder wall and calisthenics area add free structure

 On the page for sports in public space, the city describes the boulder wall at Sportzentrum Mitte as freely accessible all year.
 The same page lists walls up to four meters high and nearby calisthenics equipment.
-The same city page still lists March 2026 Bewegte-Stadt workshop dates in the Unipark Nonntal zone.
+The same city page still lists March 2026 Bewegte-Stadt course dates in the Unipark Nonntal zone.

 That is extremely useful for teens.
 You do not need a club membership and you do not need a perfect weather day to turn a meetup into real movement.